mobxjs/mobx/docs/best/store.md

     -   State of a wizard
     -   State of a global overlay

-It might very well be that these pieces of information start as internal state of a specific component (for example the visibility of a toolbar).
-But after a while you discover that you need this information somewhere else in your application.
+It might very well be that these pieces of information start as internal state of a specific component (for example the visibility of a toolbar), but after a while you discover that you need this information somewhere else in your application.
 Instead of pushing state in such a case upwards in the component tree, like you would do in plain React apps, you just move that state to the _ui-state-store_.

 For isomorphic applications you might also want to provide a stub implementation of this store with sane defaults so that all components render as expected.